matthiasn/BirdWatch/README.md

 A series of articles about the all-Clojure version is currently in the works.
 Check out **[matthiasnehlsen.com](http://matthiasnehlsen.com)** and subscribe to the newsletter if you want to stay up to date.

+## YourKit

+YourKit is kindly supporting open source projects with its full-featured Java Profiler.
+YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
+Take a look at YourKit's leading software products:
+<a href="http://www.yourkit.com/java/profiler/index.jsp">YourKit Java Profiler</a> and
+<a href="http://www.yourkit.com/.net/profiler/index.jsp">YourKit .NET Profiler</a>.

 ## License
 Copyright © 2014 **[Matthias Nehlsen](http://www.matthiasnehlsen.com)**.
 Distributed under the **GNU GENERAL PUBLIC LICENSE**, Version 3.
 See separate LICENSE file.